ron96G/discordbot/README.md

 | Persisted configuration managed per connected guild | ✅ |
 | Logging | ✅ |
 | Installation script for e. g.
 AWS EC2 | ✅ |

-## Known Limitations

-- Many exceptions are not handled properly (possible fix by implementin exception handler)
-- Bot does not disconnect automatically after a certain duration of inactivity